ndaniele/mix_app/NOTES.md

 X add user/questions/show (show page displaying all questions created by a user)

-- make one answer per user per question (CREATE USERS??)
+X make a link to all questioned that have been answered by a user (user_answers path??) ...maybe it also goes to the show page and breaks into categories there? questions you have created / ...you have answered.

 TO DO

-- make a link to all questioned that have been answered by a user (user_answers path??) ...maybe it also goes to the show page and breaks into categories there? questions you have created / ...you have answered.
+X make one answer per user per question (user can only answer a question one time) - limit on create action (check if user id exists in db? if no => create, if yes => error message)

+- refactor / clean up code